josephamcdonald/Newzy/README.md

 ## Getting Started

-Newzy is activated with a free GNews API token.
+Newzy is activated with a free API token.
 Benefits of your personal token include up to 100 API requests per day.
 Once obtained, provide your 32-character token in Settings.
 Get your token at [GNews.io/register](https://gnews.io/register)

 ## Screenshots